-For the year ended December 31, 2020
+For the year ended December 31, 2021

 The Audit Committee assists the Board of Directors in its corporate governance and oversight responsibilities in relation to financial reporting, risk management, internal controls and internal and external audit processes and methodologies and related party transactions.
-In fulfillment of these responsibilities, the Audit Committee performed the following in 2020:
+In fulfillment of these responsibilities, the Audit Committee performed the following in 2021:

 - recommended to the Board of Directors the re-appointment of R.G.
-Manabat & Co. as external auditors of the Company for 2020; - reviewed and approved the terms of engagement of the external auditors, including the audit, audit-related and any non-audit services provided by the external auditors to the Company and the fees for such services, and ensured that the same did not impair the external auditors' independence and objectivity; - reviewed and approved the scope of the audit and audit programs of the internal and external auditors, and have discussed the results of their audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; - reviewed, discussed and recommended for approval of the Board of Directors the Company's annual and quarterly consolidated financial statements, and the reports required to be submitted to regulatory agencies in connection with such consolidated financial statements, to ensure that the information contained in such statements and reports presents a true and balanced assessment of the Company's position and condition, and comply with the regulatory requirements of the Securities and Exchange Commission; and - reviewed the effectiveness and sufficiency of the Company's financial and internal controls, risk management systems, and control and governance processes, and ensured that, where applicable, necessary measures are taken to address any concern or issue arising therefrom.
+Manabat & Co. as external auditors of the Company for 2021; - reviewed and approved the terms of engagement of the external auditors, including the audit and audit-related services provided by the external auditors to the Company, and ensured that the same did not impair the external auditors' independence and objectivity; - reviewed and approved the scope of the audit and audit programs of the internal and external auditors, and have discussed the results of their audit processes and their findings and assessment of the Company's internal controls and financial reporting systems; - reviewed, discussed and recommended for approval of the Board of Directors the Company's annual and quarterly consolidated financial statements, and the reports required to be submitted to regulatory agencies in connection with such consolidated financial statements, to ensure that the information contained in such statements and reports presents a true and balanced assessment of the Company's position and condition, and comply with the regulatory requirements of the Securities and Exchange Commission; and - reviewed the effectiveness and sufficiency of the Company's financial and internal controls, risk management systems, and control and governance processes, and ensured that, where applicable, necessary measures are taken to address any concern or issue arising therefrom.